 Located just off the northern Croatian coast, Rab is a 22-kilometer long island that has earned a reputation as a romantic summer getaway.
 It was here that King Edward III enjoyed his clandestine escapades with Wallis Simpson, for whom he abdicated the throne.

 Rab is the greenest of all islands on the Kvarner Gulf.
 It’s easily accessible by ferry from Stinica on the mainland, Rijeka and Krk.

 Though you may want to stop by one of the world’s top beaches – Rajska Plaža, or Paradise Beach – note that its shallow waters and creamy sands beckon families with kids.
 You can enjoy a more romantic swim at the town beach that offers stunning views of the city walls.
 Its location below the windows of a classical music school rents the air with beautiful sounds.

 For mind-boggling views of the island, walk up to Kamenjak – the highest point on the island – where you can also enjoy the local cuisine and drinks.
 For seclusion and uninterrupted views of the sea, an afternoon picnic at Pudarica is recommended.

 If you’re visiting in July and August, you’ll be in time to enjoy an immersive cultural experience courtesy of ribarska večer or fisherman’s nights.
 They serve freshly caught fish and wine in accompaniment with music, all at economical prices.

 Life’s too short to delay your next romantic vacation.
-Start planning now and discover the beauty of Rab, Formentera, Santorini and Capri a few months from today!
+Start planning now and discover the beauty of Rab, Formentera, Santorini and Capri for your next trip.

 Like this post?
 Why not save this image to your Pinterest board to share with friends?